Methodology

 Methodology in public

-Where to see SITREP and READ on real questions
+Where to see READ on real questions

 Every published comparison on this site is a worked example of the same methodology applied inside advisory engagements.
 The free sample isn't a teaser — it's the audition.